forest-lang/forest-compiler/README.md

 Forest has a single binary right now, named `forest`.
 It has two commands, `forest build <file>`, which produces text-format WebAssembly, and `forest format <file>`, which reprints the given file to stdout.

-Currently you'll need to use another tool to translate the outputted Wast to Wasm.
-One option is [WAVM](https://github.com/AndrewScheidecker/WAVM).
-In future `forest` will produce Wasm bytecode directly.

-Once you have compiled the WAST to WASM, you can either run it with WAVM or through node/the browser.
+To run the generated Wast, you can either use the provided `wasm-interp` script, run it yourself with Node, or in a WebAssembly compatible browser.

 See [MDN](https://developer.mozilla.org/en-US/docs/WebAssembly/Using_the_JavaScript_API) for more info.